BioBoost/course-object-oriented-programming-with-cpp/inheritance/inheritance.md

 The same rules apply for access specifiers of methods.

 ## Is-a relationships

 The superclass and subclass have an **"is-a"** relationship between them.
-This means we can state that `Tank` is-an `Entity` and `Soldier` is-an `Entity` if we take the previous example.
+This means one can state that a `Tank` is-an `AntiqueItem` and a `Bomber` is-an `AntiqueItem` if you consider the previous example.

-If you cannot logically state that 'subclass' is-a 'superclass' than you made a mistake to make 'subclass' inherit from 'superclass'.
+If it is not logical to state that 'subclass' is-a 'superclass' than you made a mistake to make 'subclass' inherit from 'superclass'.
 An example of this would be the case when you would create a subclass `Cement` from `Food` because `Cement` also has an expiration date.
 This may seem DRY but it is illogical.
 You can't state that `Cement` is-a `Food`.

 Let's see some examples: